Some of our Junior (6yrs - 10yrs) sport Aikido martial arts class

 During their study of Aikido, children learn to use their opponent's atacking motion to their own advantage.
 This has important relevance to schoolchildren, who may encounter bullies and aggression at school but may feel prohibited from fighting back with force.
 An important tenet of aikido is the ability to deal with an opponent's attack without necessarily causing harm.

 As such, self-defense in aikido includes three stages:

-Weapons skills are not specifically taught in aikido.
-When weapons are used in aikido training, youth students are typically taught how to access danger, distance and timing needed to stay safe or if it occurs to engage against a knife (tanto), wooden sword (bokken), and short staff (jo).
+Weapon skills are not specifically taught in aikido.
+When weapons are used in aikido training, youth students are typically taught how to access danger, distance and timing needed to stay safe against a knife (tanto), wooden sword (bokken), and short staff (jo).

 Aikido develops physical abilities in the student, as well as concentration and cooperation with fellow students and instructors.
-Parents of children studying aikido report that their children often become more balanced, calm and reasonable as a result of their training.
+Parents of children studying aikido as a martial art and sport report that their children often become more balanced, calm and reasonable as a result of their training.